intel/iotg-fbu/README.md

 The Sub-region Signing tool allows users to generate a signed BIOS Sub-Region before loading it into the BIOS UEFI to enhance the security of the sub-region firmware.

-For example, to sign an sub-region using RSA private key `signing.pem`, run:
+For example, to sign a TCC sub-region provided by a vendor with the given Vendor GUID 7F6AD829-15E9-4FDE-9DD3-0548BB7F56F3 using RSA private key `signing.pem`, run:

 ```
-python3 subregion_sign.py --name  tcc --sginer signing.pem --signer_type rsa
+python3 subregion_sign.py --name  tcc --signer signing.pem --signer_type rsa
                           --vendor-guid 7F6AD829-15E9-4FDE-9DD3-0548BB7F56F3
                           TccConfigData_Raw.bin --output TccConfigData_signed.bin

 ```
+**_NOTE 1:__** Vendor GUID is specific value given by the vendor to the subregion being signed.
+Check BIOS implementation for the correct value.

+**_NOTE 2:__** The Vendor GUID used above is a default non-production GUID for sub-region.

 The signed image (e.g. `TccConfigData_signed`), is the input file to be either stitched into IFWI image, or for creating a capsule image for firmware update.

-NOTE: At present, Sub-region signing tool only test with a TCC sub-region.
+**_NOTE 3:__** At present, Sub-region signing tool only test with a TCC sub-region.
 The PKCS#7 signing has not been tested at this time.

 ## License